In Silicon Valley, some Indian Americans shun Clinton after election row

 SOCIAL JUSTICE

-Certainly Clinton has been raising funds in Silicon Valley, where donations to her and an organization raising money on her behalf from area technology employees have totalled $1.07 million through June 30, according to the Centre for Responsive Politics.
+Certainly Clinton has been raising funds in Silicon Valley, where donations to her and an organization raising money on her behalf from area technology employees have totaled $1.07 million through June 30, according to the Center for Responsive Politics.

 And some Khanna supporters are raising money for her.
 Monday’s Clinton fundraiser - which she is due to attend in person - is being hosted in their home by Khanna supporters Kamil Hasan, a venture capitalist, and his wife Talat Hasan, an entrepreneur.
 Tickets start at $1,000, and it is expected to attract at least 150 donors, according to a person familiar with the event.